I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Then, on the afternoon of August 28, 1905, Swiss labourer Jean Lanfray went on a rampage, shooting and killing his wife and two daughters.
-The Absinthe Buyers Guide notes that during the fateful day Lanfray had “consumed seven glasses of wine, six glasses of cognac, one coffee laced with brandy, two crème de menthes, and two glasses of absinthe after eating a sandwich.”
+The Absinthe Buyers Guide notes that during that fateful day, Lanfray had “consumed seven glasses of wine, six glasses of cognac, one coffee laced with brandy, two crème de menthes, and two glasses of absinthe after eating a sandwich.”

 At trial, Lanfray’s lawyer argued that the absinthe was solely to blame for pushing his client over the edge.
 He called a psychologist who backed up the claim by testifying that the accused man suffered from “a classic case of absinthe madness.”
 The prosecution said more likely Lanfray’s actions were triggered by the stupefying amount of hooch he’d chugged.
 Guilty as charged, Lanfray hanged himself in prison three days later.

 A petition against the demon brew in France stated that “Absinthe makes you crazy and criminal, provokes epilepsy and tuberculosis, and has killed thousands of French people.
 It makes a ferocious beast of man, a martyr of woman, and a degenerate of the infant, it disorganizes and ruins the family and menaces the future of the country.”
 The petition drew 400,000 signatures.